Simple Sourdough Breadsticks (No Yeast!)

 What is Sourdough?

-These sourdough breadsticks are made with sourdough starter instead of commercial yeast.
+These sourdough breadsticks, just like same day sourdough bread, are made with sourdough starter instead of commercial yeast.
 If you are new to keeping a sourdough starter, make sure to check out this post about keeping a sourdough starter alive.

 An overhead shot of the ingredients for sourdough breadsticks